cvvergara/pgrouting/doc/ksp/pgr_KSP.rst

     :end-before: --q4

 .. index::
-    single: KSP ; Many to Many
+    single: KSP ; Many to Many - Proposed in 3.6

 Many to Many
 ...............................................................................